TateTaylorOH/Gladys-the-Corgi/README.md

 ![](https://raw.githubusercontent.com/PierreDespereaux/PierreDespereaux/master/assets/images/banners/Features.png)

-- A new adorable corgi follower named Gladys
+- A new adorable corgi follower named Gladys.
-- A short quest to aquire the new pet
+- A short quest to aquire the new pet.
-- A unique model to make her stand out from the rest of Skyrim's dogs
+- A unique model to make her stand out from the rest of Skyrim's dogs.
 - Fully re-voiced sound effects using audio from my own pet corgis!

 ![](https://raw.githubusercontent.com/PierreDespereaux/PierreDespereaux/master/assets/images/banners/Credits.png)